-1. Maximum velocity recommended on the suction line to the circulator pump is 2-3 FPS.

-2. Maximum velocity recommended on the discharge line and through the plate heat exchanger is 7-10 FPS.
+IMPORTANT: The maximum velocity recommended on the suction line to the circulator pump is 2 to 3 feet per second (FPS).
+The maximum velocity recommended on the discharge line and through the plate heat exchanger is 7 to 10 FPS.

-2.14 Cleaning the System
+2.14 CLEANING THE SYSTEM

-It is very important that the system be cleaned before the reservoir is filled.
-This will retard the growth of algae which could result in fouling of the distribution pan.
+IMPORTANT: The system should be cleaned before the reservoir is filled.
+This will retard the growth of algae, which could result in fouling of the distribution pan.

-Before filling the reservoir with water, you should follow the cleaning procedures as follows:
+Before filling the reservoir with water, perform the following cleaning procedures:

 - 1. Remove all dirt, paper, and any other debris that accumulated during shipment and installation. - 2.
-Fill the reservoir with 30-50 gallons of water and operate the circulating pump with the refrigeration compressor turned off.
-Check all liquid solution piping and components for leaks. - 3.
-After confirming that the system has no leaks, drain the reservoir and proceed with the outlined cleaning procedure. - 4.
+Fill the reservoir with 30 to 50 gallons of water and operate the circulating pump with the refrigeration compressor turned off. - 3.
+Check all liquid solution piping and components for leaks.
+After confirming that the system has no leaks, drain the reservoir, and proceed with the outlined cleaning procedure. - 4.
 Fill the reservoir with approximately 50 gallons of 160°F water and 8 pounds of high-quality trisodium phosphate.
-(Mix trisodium phosphate with water before pouring into reservoir.) - 5.
+(Mix the trisodium phosphate with water before pouring into the reservoir.) - 5.
 Operate the circulating pump for 30 minutes with the refrigeration unit(s) off.
 During this time, brush the inside of the reservoir to clean the areas that are not submerged. - 6.
-Drain the wash solution and fill with 30-50 gallons of lukewarm rinse water.
+Drain the wash solution and fill with 30 to 50 gallons of lukewarm rinse water. - 7.
+Operate the circulating pump for 10 minutes while manually rinsing the reservoir walls not submerged. - 8.
+Drain the rinse water and fill the reservoir to within 8" of the top with deionized or distilled water.